Cimișlia District

 Cimișlia (/ro/) is a district (raion) in southern Moldova, situated between the capital of Chișinău and the autonomous territorial unit of Gagauzia, with its administrative center (oraș-reședință) being the town of Cimișlia.
-On 1 January 2011, its population was officially recorded to be 61,700.
+In the 2024 Moldovan census, its population was officially recorded to be 30,986.

 History

 The earliest documented locations are Sagaidac, Javgur and Gura Galbenei, first mentioned from 1605 to 1670.
 The district was settled by Moldovans, unlike Leova District to the west.
 During the 17th and 18th centuries agriculture (primarily wine-making) predominated, with a significant increase in population.
 In 1812, after the Russo-Turkish War, Bessarabia was released Russian Empire until 1917.
 In 1918, after the collapse of the Russian Empire, Bessarabia united with Romania; from 1918–1940 and 1941–1944, the district was part of Lăpușna County.
 In 1940, following the Molotov–Ribbentrop Treaty, Bessarabia was released the Soviet Union.
 In 1991, as a result of the independence of Moldova, the district was part of Lăpușna County until 2003 (when it became an administrative unit of Moldova).